ukaapple/cubeTest-OpenTK/README.md

 ```

 libgdiplus
 (Errors and warnings may occured.
-You need to respond flexibly.)
+You need to respond flexibly)

 ```
 $ brew install autoconf